 Magnesium helps to regulate blood pressure and glucose levels.

 Some amino acids IV therapy supplies are taurine, glutamine, arginine, citrulline, ornithine, and lysine.
 Amino acids are used to produce proteins in the body.
 The body does not produce some of these amino acids, which must be obtained from external sources.
 Vegans will particularly benefit from amino acids in IV therapy as most are only present in animal protein and dairy products.

 There are certain circumstances where it is unsafe to receive IV fluid therapy.
 You should not get IV therapy if you have any condition in which the body is producing excess fluids or is unable to remove fluids easily from the body.
 These include:

 - Kidney disease

 - Liver cirrhosis

-Taking IV therapy can cause side effects in some people, so it's very important to receive treatment from a trained professional who can monitor your body's response.
+Taking IV therapy can cause side effects in some people, so you must receive treatment from a trained professional who can monitor your body’s response.